Young Woman Criticizes Her BF For Being Too Emotional About His Terminally Ill Dog And Feels The Wrath Of Reddit

 This Redditor makes a good point.
 This kind of situation is exactly why men have issues showing emotions.
 The truth is that he would receive much more understanding from men in this situation, even though they are all trying to be macho all the time.

 It's important to recognize that societal norms often dictate how emotions are expressed, particularly in men.
-According to Dr. Terri Orbuch, a relationship researcher and author, "Men are often socialized to hide their emotions, which can lead to feelings of shame when they do express grief."
 This social conditioning can create friction in relationships, especially when one partner feels comfortable expressing emotions while the other does not.
-A study from Dr. John Gottman, a renowned marriage researcher, indicates that emotional suppression can negatively impact mental health, leading to increased anxiety and depression.
 Encouraging open conversations about emotions in relationships can help bridge this gap.
-Couples can benefit from setting aside dedicated time to discuss their feelings surrounding grief and loss, fostering a space where both partners feel validated and supported.
+Couples can benefit from setting aside dedicated time to discuss their feelings surrounding grief and loss, fostering a space where both individuals feel validated and supported.

 OP probably never had a similar bond, so she can't relate.